Renault in Formula One: Back to back double championship success (2005–2006)

-2006 season

 Fernando Alonso and Giancarlo Fisichella were retained for 2006, while test driver Franck Montagny was replaced by Heikki Kovalainen.
 The team's 2006 contender, the R26 – featuring a seven-speed gearbox made of titanium, was unveiled at a launch event on 31 January.

 Alonso won the opening Bahrain Grand Prix as well as the Australian Grand Prix and finished second in Malaysia behind teammate Fisichella to claim Renault's first one-two finish since René Arnoux and Alain Prost in 1982.
 Alonso took two more second places, and then wins at his home Grand Prix in Spain, and at the Monaco Grand Prix.
 Fisichella took 8th, 6th and 3rd-place finishes in the San Marino Grand Prix, European Grand Prix and the Spanish Grand Prix.

 The team celebrated its 200th Grand Prix at Silverstone, which was won by Alonso.
 As the season progressed to its North American stint, Alonso won the Canadian Grand Prix in Montreal, Canada.
 At the U.S Grand Prix, Ferrari had a distinct performance advantage over the whole weekend.
 However, Renault were the fastest of all the Michelin runners.
 Fisichella finished 3rd, while Alonso finished 5th.

 At the French Grand Prix, Renault was expected to be faster than Ferrari, but Ferrari again had the advantage.
 Alonso ran third for most of the race, unable to challenge the Ferraris of Schumacher and Massa.
 However, a tactical switch to a two-stop strategy enabled him to pass Massa and finish second.

 On 21 July 2006, the FIA banned the use of mass damper systems, developed and first used by Renault and subsequently used by 7 other teams, including Ferrari.
 Flavio Briatore claimed that McLaren had raised the issue of the system's legality with the FIA.
 The system used a spring-mounted mass in the nose cone to reduce the sensitivity of the car to vibration.
 This was particularly effective in corners and over kerbs to keep the tyres in closer contact to the track surface than they would otherwise be.
 However race stewards at the German Grand Prix deemed the system legal.
 The FIA announced its intention to appeal that decision and Renault announced they would not race with the system for fear of retrospective punishment if the appeal was upheld.
 Renault's performance at the German Grand Prix was one of their worst of the season; however, the team blamed blistering of their Michelin tyres rather than the loss of the mass damper system.
 The FIA International Court of Appeal met in Paris on 22 August 2006, to examine the appeal made by the FIA against the decision of the German Grand Prix stewards.
 The Court ruled that the use of the device known as a Tuned Mass Damper is an infringement of Article 3.15 of the Formula One Technical Regulations.

 Points scored in the Brazilian Grand Prix secured the Constructors' Championship for Renault in 2006.